GiorgiGrigolia06/GiorgiGrigolia06/README.md

 - Full-time music junkie 🎸
 - Looking forward to the day when I muster the audacity to start coding in Neovim 👽
 - I used to write copies but all I write now is commit messages ✍️
-- When I'm not coding, I'm usually watching Primeagen streams or horror movies 🍿
+- When I'm not coding, I'm usually watching Primeagen streams or Sci-Fi movies 🍿

 ## 🚀 Tools I Use
 <p align="left">